Disclosure: “This is a sponsored post by Wayfair. All reviews and opinions expressed in this post are based on my personal views.”

 I can't forget to mention the faux fur accent chair was from Overstock.com, the pom pom window treatments and the gold morrocan accent table were from Amazon.com and the black and white hotel bedding was from Walmart.com of all places at an insanely excellent price for the quality.

 I chose these cute table lamps from Style Craft. l love how they echo the gold in the gorgeous Juju wall mirrors from Zuo Mod .
 I intentionally chose lamps that had a 3 way bulbs so you can select from 50 watts all the way up to 150 watts per lamp.
 No feeling too dark in this room when you want the extra light.
 I also placed a floor lamp on the other side of the room to create some balance in lighting as well as serve as a task light when reading in the accent chair.

 Lastly, I have to mention that painting the window trim and all the doors in the room to create continuity with the black accent wall was essential and I'm so glad I convinced my husband that it had to be done.
 He agreed after it was all done and was very happy with the result.

 To close....
 I want to thank Linda and all the sponsors of the Fall 2020 One Room Challenge.
-This was a wonderful experience and I look forward to participating to more challenges in the future!
+This was a wonderful experience and I look forward to participating in more challenges in the future!